karlgluck/swiss-chocolatey-lab/README.md

 ```
 New-SwissVM
 New-SwissVM <repository>
-New-SwissVM -Repository <repository> -Branch <branch> -VMName <name>
+New-SwissVM -Repository <repository> -Branch <branch> -VMName <name> -UseCommonConfig <name>
 ```

 By default, `Add-SwissVM` reads from the `main` branch and will create a VM with the same name as the repository.

+`-UseCommonConfig` allows you to install a SwissVM without having to edit the repository by grabbing one of the `*.swissguest` files from the [Config](./Config) folder in this repository.

 Login credentials will be your GitHub username with the name of the repository as a password.

 After creation, launch the VM on the host: